Continued from Misguided Mennonite

 “Awesome, Anna.
 See you tomorrow night, then.”

 I decided I would go to the party and see for myself what a New Year’s party would all be about.
 I had never been to one before.
 I was curious and anxious to experience one.
-I thought it would help distract me from overthinking the court date that was fast approaching and leaving a nauseous feeling in my stomach.
+I thought it would help distract me from overthinking the court date that was fast approaching.

 I thought I would just double-check to make sure that I was fully understanding the meaning of the word “subpoena” by looking it up in the dictionary.
 I also looked up “homosexuality” and learned the word “lesbian.”
 I spent hours looking up words in the dictionary until I couldn’t stand it anymore and had thoughts of burning the thing.